-- Create descriptions of resources, supports, or other processes to recruit and support individuals from underserved backgrounds. - Develop procedures for handling complaints(s) from program students. - Develop tool(s) for recording and maintaining student data. - Establish letters of commitment from local community-based organization(s) (CBO), agencies, or group partners able to provide direct services to individuals in need. - Identify barriers to program access, participation, and completion experienced by students and design plan(s) to reduce and eliminate those barriers through local partnerships. - Establish sustainability plan addressing how program will be supported financially past the period of performance. - Will submit program endorsement application to Washington State Board of Community and Technical colleges by end of performance period if developing a Career Launch program. - Will submit program application to the Washington State Apprenticeship and Training Council by the end of the performance period if developing a Registered Apprenticeship or a Recognized Pre-Apprenticeship program. - Will enter program information and details into the Career Connect Directory once program is completed if developing a Career Explore or Career Prep program. - Create program student slots that combine academic instruction and paid/unpaid on-the-job experiences. - Establish industry partners providing on-the-job supervised paid/unpaid work experiences. - Establish education partner providing aligned classroom learning to academic and employer standards. - Engage in the statewide effort to develop career pathways and collaborate with our Career Connect Washington Coalition. - Engage in the Career Connect Washington system and activities.
+- Create descriptions of resources, supports, or other processes to recruit and support individuals from underserved backgrounds. - Develop procedures for handling complaints(s) from program students. - Develop tool(s) for recording and maintaining student data. - Establish letters of commitment from local community-based organization(s) (CBO), agencies, or group partners able to provide direct services to individuals in need. - Identify barriers to program access, participation, and completion experienced by students and design plan(s) to reduce and eliminate those barriers through local partnerships. - Establish sustainability plan addressing how program will be supported financially past the period of performance. - Will submit program endorsement application to Washington State Board of Community and Technical colleges by end of performance period if developing a Career Launch program. - Will enter program information and details into the Career Connect Directory once program is completed if developing a Career Explore or Career Prep program. - Create program student slots that combine academic instruction and paid/unpaid on-the-job experiences. - Establish industry partners providing on-the-job supervised paid/unpaid work experiences. - Establish education partner providing aligned classroom learning to academic and employer standards. - Engage in the statewide effort to develop career pathways and collaborate with our Career Connect Washington Coalition. - Engage in the Career Connect Washington system and activities.